lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 ---

-Here's the initial assessment of the new *ungrading and feedback* pedagogy that the TAs and myself implemented this academic year (2022-2023).
+Here's the initial assessment of the new *ungrading and feedback* pedagogy that the TAs and myself have implemented this academic year (2022-2023).
 In a nutshell, we decided to not mark any of the weekly test and maximise opportunities for feedback to favour student's self-assessment and reflection on their own work (meta-cognition).
-Read the [full post](https://lgatto.github.io/ungrading/) to learn the reasons and opportunities for dropping grading the weekly tests and maximise feedback with students.
+Read the [full post](https://lgatto.github.io/ungrading/) to read about the reasons and opportunities for dropping grading the weekly tests and maximise feedback with students.

 ## Third bachelor course

-Let's start with the third bachelor student's feedback, collected as part of the 'Year committee' meeting, where student representatives meet with the professors and share the feedback they collected among all students.
-This is a cohort that experienced the previous approach, where each weekly test was graded and the students that earned a decent weighted average would get a dispense for the final exam.
+Let's start with the third bachelor student's feedback, collected as part of the 'Year committee', where student representatives meet with the professors and share the feedback they collected among all students.
+This is a cohort that experienced the previous approach, where each weekly test was graded and students that earned a decent weighted average would get a dispense for the final exam[^1].

 - While some students did prefer being kept on their toes with marking, the majority appreciate dropping marking to reduce